 The autonomy and independence of the asset management company must prevail when the latter has recourse to an external provider within the framework of its investment process (financial investment advisor, expert, analyst etc.).
 Thus, when the company uses advice or other external service providers, it must perform specific due diligence enabling it to forge its own assessment, independent of the work or analyses provided by third parties.

-3.2.4.
-Order execution and transmission
+Order execution and transmission 3.2.4.

-&lt;sup>18 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.
+18 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.

 Projected allocation of orders